MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/ADMXMapped-->
 <!--SupportedValues-->
-Supports a numeric value from 0-7, which indicates the minimum number of days a device will wait before it restarts automatically after installing a required quality update.
+Supports a numeric value from 0-7, which indicates the minimum number of days a device will wait before it restarts automatically, after installing a required quality update.

 Default value is 2.
 <!--/SupportedValues-->